Time Pressure in Software Engineering: A Systematic Review: Empirical results

 \subsubsection{Industrial project management data}

-Investigations of CMM level 5 projects concerning effort, cycle time, and quality showed that schedule pressure decreases effort (p = 0.065) and cycle time (p = 0.15)~\cite{agrawal2007software}.
-In both cases, time pressure was the second most statistically significant predictor of the nine studies.
-The strongest predictor was project size.
+Investigations of Capability Maturity Model (CMM) level 5 projects concerning effort, cycle time, and quality showed that schedule pressure decreases effort (p = 0.065) and cycle time (p = 0.15)~\cite{agrawal2007software}.
+In both cases, time pressure was the second most statistically significant predictor of the nine studies after project size.
 Schedule pressure was also linked to a decrease in quality but with a low p value (p = 0.4).

-\citet{mukhopadhyay1992software} investigated 58 software projects in the process control manufacturing domain and found that schedule pressure decreased software project effort with high statistical significance (p = 0.0001).
-Other statistically significant predictors were project size and programmer speed.
-The authors stated that the link between schedule pressure and quality could not be investigated due to data limitations.
+\citet{hale2011evaluation} studied among other things, whether software projects with expedited schedules had more defects than projects with non-expedited in a Capability Maturity Model Integration (CMMI) level 3 company.
+However this hypothesis concerning schedule pressure was not supported (p = 0.400). \citet{mukhopadhyay1992software} investigated 58 software projects in the process control manufacturing domain and found that schedule pressure decreased software project effort with high statistical significance (p = 0.0001), while other statistically significant predictors were project size and programmer speed.

-\citet{langer2014project} investigated the practical intelligence of project managers, that is, ``capability to resolve project related work problems," in offshore outsourcing projects, which, according to the authors, are particularly prone to information constraints and unforeseen events.
-The data consisted of 530 projects with archival data and 209 project managers for whom the practical intelligence measure was collected with a critical incident questionnaire with open-ended questions that were scored by experts.
-The evidence showed that difficult projects benefit, that is, achieve better client satisfaction and cost performance, more than standard projects about the practical intelligence of the project manager.
-Schedule compression (i.e., pressure) is an element that is part of complicated projects, while other elements that make projects difficult are unfamiliarity (lack of knowledge people have about their work), team size, software size, and team dispersion across organizations and locations.
+\citet{langer2014project} investigated the practical intelligence of project managers.
+The evidence showed that difficult projects achieved better client satisfaction and cost performance than standard projects because of the practical intelligence of the project manager.
 Concerning direct effects, the study reported that schedule pressure, surprisingly, increases cost (p $<$ 0.01) and reduces client satisfaction (p $<$ 0.01) even when they are controlled for project size.